Steven Levy: Career

-He is regarded as a prominent and respected critic of Apple Inc. In July 2004, Levy wrote a cover story for Newsweek (which also featured an interview with Apple CEO Steve Jobs) which unveiled the 4th generation of the iPod to the world before Apple had officially done so.
+Levy joined Newsweek in 1995 as a technology writer and senior editor.
+In July 2004, Levy published a cover story for Newsweek (which also featured an interview with Apple CEO Steve Jobs) which unveiled the 4th generation of the iPod to the world before Apple had officially done so.
+He continued his coverage of the iPod into a book called The Perfect Thing published in 2006.